electron-elements/send-feedback/docs/tutorials/setting-up-backend.md

 ## Writing backend

-Add this to template to `index.js` and setup saving feedback recived from webapp and a way to access them on website.
+Add this template to `index.js` and setup saving feedback received from webapp and a way to access them on the website.
 ```javascript
 const express = require('express');
 const bodyParser = require('body-parser');